Last updated: June 17, 2026

 |---|---|---|

-| Help paying for care while you work or train | WCCC through DCYF | Ask if your work, school, WorkFirst, or training activity counts. |
+| Help paying for care while you work, train, or study | WCCC through DCYF | Ask if your work, self-employment, school, WorkFirst, BFET, or training activity counts. |

-| Help finding a provider | Child Care Aware | Ask for openings that accept subsidy, match your hours, and fit your child’s needs. |
+| Help finding a provider | Child Care Aware Family Center | Ask for openings that accept subsidy, match your hours, and fit your child’s needs. |

 | Free preschool for a 3- or 4-year-old | ECEAP or Head Start | Ask if your child qualifies now or can join a waitlist. |

-| Seattle family over WCCC income | Seattle CCAP | Ask if you meet city limits, income, need, and provider rules. |
+| Seattle family over WCCC limits | Seattle CCAP | Ask if you meet city residency, income, need, and contracted-provider rules. |

-| King County family not served by WCCC | Best Starts subsidy | Ask if enrollment is open and whether your provider must be licensed. |
+| King County family not served by WCCC | Best Starts for Kids waitlist | Ask if the waitlist is open and whether your provider must be licensed. |

 Working Connections Child Care in Washington